 Ty Gorman, Treasurer

 Ty has worked on climate change mitigation and adaptation projects for 12 years.
 He has promoted renewable energy and energy efficiency in the U.S. through community and national sustainability programs at the U.S. DOE, EPA, DOT, House of Representatives, Sustainability Institute of N. Charleston, Pacific Gas and Electric, First Light Solar, and Ecova.
 He managed onsite climate change adaptation projects with APS in Sao Paulo and GIZ/European Commission in East Indian villages.
-Ty is excited to work towards a healthier and more just world as Our Climate's Legislative Director, Board VP, and Fundraising Co-Chair.
+Ty is now a Project Manager at Bonneville Power Administration.